logan169/logan169.github.io/_posts/2025-01-17-Graph-Based-WFC.md

 # GBWFC Implementation

 If you've made it this far, it's time to dive into implementing our GBWFC.
-The objective was to design the core components to be as generic as possible, so they could be easily extended with additional attributes specific to the needs of different generators (e.g., generating Sudoku grids).
+The objective was to design the core components to be as generic as possible, so they could be easily extended with additional attributes specific to the needs of different generators (e.g., generating Sudoku/voronoi grids).
 This approach ensures flexibility and adaptability for a range of applications while maintaining the core functionality of the algorithm.

 ## Imports